About Our Relocation

 Click here to read newspaper articles about our move.

-Site work progresses, and we are expecting a soft opening in June 2019 and a grand opening in July 2019!
+Site work progresses, and we are expecting a Grand Opening in Summer 2019!

 How Will Expansion Benefit Our Community?